Benefits Of Decaffeinated Coffee For Sport, Exercise and Running

 If you are embarking on a diet, combined with exercise, then the chlorogenic acid in decaf coffee can also reduce your appetite, causing you to eat less amount of foods less frequently.
 This makes it an ideal post-workout drink to keep your calorie intake low, so you don’t immediately resort to food.

-- Ideal for late night training or exercise.
+Decaf coffee is ideal for late night training or exercise

 Decaffeinated coffee can be a good option for late-night training or races.
 If you're training or competing late at night, caffeine can interfere with your sleep and recovery.
 Decaffeinated coffee can help you avoid this issue.